TritonDataCenter/manta-garbage-collector/README.md

 - [`mantav1`](../../tree/mantav1/) - For development of mantav1, the long
   term support maintenance version of Manta.

-# Overview
+## Overview

-This repo contains the bulk of the code for the Manta v2 garbage collector system.
+This repo contains the bulk of the code for the Manta v2 garbage collector (GC) system.
+The GC system is responsible for deleting files from the Manta storage tier for objects that have been deleted in the metadata tier.
 At a high-level, this system looks like:

 ![GCv2 Overview](img/GCv2-overview.png)

-When a Directory-style object is deleted in Manta, the "metadata" for the object is removed (from the `manta` table) and this remove causes a record to be inserted into the `manta_fastdelete_queue` table via a database trigger.
+When a Directory-style object is deleted in Manta, the "metadata" for the object is removed (from the `manta` table) and this removal causes a record to be inserted into the `manta_fastdelete_queue` table via a database trigger.
 Each of these `manta_fastdelete_queue` records includes:

  * a creator UUID
  * an owner UUID